Joanne Catherall: Remaining 1980s

-In 1982, riding on the success of Dare, The Human League embarked on an international tour.
+In 1982, riding on the success of Dare, the Human League embarked on an international tour.
 On completion of the tour, the group returned to the recording studios to start on the follow-up to Dare.
 In November 1982, the Motown-inspired single "Mirror Man" hit the UK charts, peaking at number two.
 Six months later, the group released the single, "(Keep Feeling) Fascination".
 Aided by a promo video, this single also made number two in the UK and number eight in the US.

-Following this, however, the recording sessions for their next album became fraught with tension, and producer Martin Rushent departed from the project, as did later producer Chris Thomas.
+Following this, the recording sessions for their next album became fraught with tension, and producer Martin Rushent departed from the project, as did later producer Chris Thomas.
 They were replaced by producer Hugh Padgham, and the subsequent album Hysteria was released in mid-1984, three years after Dare.
 Although it entered the charts at number three, the album failed to match the success of Dare and quickly dropped out of the charts.

 With Oakey working on side projects, rumours that the band had split were perpetuated in the press.
-However, in 1986, Virgin Records paired The Human League with US production team Jimmy Jam and Terry Lewis.
+In 1986, Virgin Records paired the Human League with US production team Jimmy Jam and Terry Lewis.
 The band decamped to the US to record.
 Creative tensions disturbed their time there, both in the band and with the production team.
 Sulley and Catherall, who had fortunately absolved themselves of any creative responsibility in 1981, were exempted from the bickering but were homesick and unhappy in the US.
 Creatively, the US recordings ended in acrimony but not complete disaster.

-The single "Human" was released in September 1986.
+The single "Human" was released in August 1986.
 A ballad about separation and infidelity, it gave Catherall her most prominent vocals in any Human League single.
 The promo video was typical of mid-1980s gloss and the single peaked at number one in the US and number eight in the UK.
 The subsequent album, Crash, emerged from the Jam and Lewis sessions and reached number seven in the UK.

 1990s

 The Human League reconvened for their 1990 album Romantic?, which Catherall contributed vocals for, but the album was not well received, only charting barely and receiving little critical support.
-By now, The Human League consisted solely of Catherall, Philip Oakey and Susan Sulley with supporting musicians.
+By now, the Human League consisted solely of Catherall, Philip Oakey and Susan Sulley with supporting musicians.

 The Human League found a new record label in the form of EastWest records.
 Using material rejected by Virgin, and new material written by Oakey and Sutton, the band released a new studio album in 1995.
 Propelled by some radio friendly singles, Octopus returned the band to the UK top 10 for the first time since the 1980s.
 After the band performed on several UK TV music shows, various talk shows were keen to interview them.
 On one occasion, during an interview of ITV's This Morning, host Richard Madeley made the mistake of telling viewers that the band were making an "80s comeback", prompting an irritated Catherall to reply: "We've never stopped working, we've never been away!"